PayPay Corporation research snapshot

 Business essence

-PayPay gets paid when Japanese consumers and merchants use its app and rails for QR payments, balances, credit, card, banking, securities, and adjacent financial services.
+PayPay gets paid when Japanese consumers and merchants use its app and rails for QR payments, balances, credit, cards, banking, securities, and adjacent financial services.
 The core customer job is fast, trusted everyday cashless payment with rewards and simple money management.

 Moat